raphael-group/raphael-group.github.io/projects/weighted-exact-test/index.md

 <a name="download"></a>
 ##Downloads and software
-Software for the weighted exact test is coming soon!
+The weighted exact test software and source code is hosted on GitHub: [Source code](https://github.com/raphael-group/weighted-exclusivity-test/) | [Downloads](https://github.com/raphael-group/weighted-exclusivity-test/releases).

 <a name="reference"></a>